Tom Dunphy

-Thomas Joseph Dunphy (born December 12, 1937) is a Canadian politician, teacher and realtor.
+Thomas Joseph Dunphy (December 12, 1937 – May 24, 2025) was a Canadian politician, teacher and realtor.
 He represented 3rd Queens in the Legislative Assembly of Prince Edward Island from 1986 to 1996 as a Liberal.

+Life and career

-Dunphy was born in 1937 in Peakes Station, Prince Edward Island.
+Dunphy was born on December 12, 1937 in Peakes Station, Prince Edward Island.
 Dunphy graduated from the Nova Scotia Agricultural College with a two-year degree in agricultural studies in 1958, and from Macdonald College at McGill University with a Bachelor of Science in agriculture in 1960.
 He was married to Rita Kenny, and then Marion MacRae-Gillis in 1978.
-Tom has 4 children Peter, Maggie, Kimberley, and Tracy.
-As well as 4 grandchildren, Sebastian, Sarah, Liam and Patrick.
-Prior to entering politics, Tom was a teacher in Prince Edward Island and Quebec.
-He also worked with Dr Leo Killorn in the PEI addiction treatment center.
+Dunphy had 4 children Peter, Maggie, Kimberley, and Tracy, as well as 4 grandchildren, Sebastian, Sarah, Liam and Patrick.
+Prior to entering politics, Dunphy was a teacher in Prince Edward Island and Quebec.
+He also worked with Dr Leo Killorn in the PEI addiction treatment centre.

 Dunphy entered provincial politics in 1986, when he was elected a councillor for the electoral district of 3rd Queens.
 He was re-elected in the 1989 election.
 In November 1991, Dunphy was appointed to the Executive Council of Prince Edward Island as Minister of Transportation and Public Works.
 Dunphy was re-elected in 1993, but was dropped from cabinet following the election.
 He did not re-offer in the 1996 election.
 Following his political career, Dunphy worked as a realtor.
+Dunphy died at a hospital in Charlottetown, Prince Edward Island on May 24, 2025.